tedinburgh/causality-review/README.md

-# Review of causality analysis methods for bivariate timeseries
+# Review of causality indices for bivariate time series data
 ---
 Code (python), figures and data for a review of the performance of causality indices for bivariate time series data.
 This review follows previous work by Lungarella et al. (2007).